Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 650 Ti should be a bit (about 7%) faster with regards to texture filtering than the GeForce GTX 1630. (explain)
+Texel RateThe GeForce GTX 650 Ti is a little bit (approximately 7%) better at texture filtering than the GeForce GTX 1630. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 1630 is a better choice, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 1630 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison